Heath

 AFTER SCHOOL PATROLS

-Yesterday Officers from Heath ward conducted after schools patrols to keep school children safe and ...
+Officers from Heath ward on routine after school patrols to tackle people attacking students after ...

-Officers from Heath ward on routine patrols at Heath to prevent ongoing ASB.
+Officers from Heath ward on after school patrols at All Saints and Robert Clark schools to keep chil...

 Click here to see more Alerts